parallelchain-io/parallelchain-docs/docs/for_users/web_wallet/create_account.md

 - explorer
 ---

-**ParallelChain Explorer** is a web-based tool that allows you to access your web wallet.
+You can use **Web Wallet** on [ParallelChain Explorer](../../fundamentals/networks.md#parallelchain-explorer) on without any installation.

 To conduct transactions on ParallelChain Mainnet you will first need to create an account on the blockchain to access the network.
 Accounts are free to create, and they can be set up through **ParallelChain Explorer**—or through the new [**Xperience Browser Extension**](../xperience_browser_extension/create_account.md).

-The blockchain account you create on ParallelChain is non-custodial, which means only you have control and access to it.
+The account ([EOA](../../fundamentals/accounts.md#accounts)) you create on ParallelChain is non-custodial, which means only you have control and access to it.
 You must store your recovery key securely and properly to avoid losing access to your assets.
 There is no way to retrieve it if it is lost.

 Learn how to create and manage your ParallelChain account using **ParallelChain Explorer** with the steps below.